 - No 4K at 60 fps

 Using a capture card helps you deliver higher-quality streams to your viewers.
 If you want to broaden your reach, you can stream to multiple platforms at the same time.
-With Restream, you can broadcast your live video to more than thirty of your favorite live streaming platforms simultaneously.
+With Restream, you can effortlessly go live and choose from more than thirty social channels.
 To multistream with a capture card and Restream, you’ll need to use an encoding software like OBS Studio.
-Learn how to set up Restream with OBS and a popular capture card, the Razer Ripsaw, in our help article.

 Let’s wrap up